PinqiaoWang/PinqiaoWang.github.io/_pages/about.md

 About
 ====
-I am a second-year Master's Student at [Columbia University](https://www.gsas.columbia.edu/), and I am currently a Departmental Research Assistant with [Prof. Bruce Yang](https://www.linkedin.com/in/brucehy/) and [Prof. Christina Wang](https://shanghai.nyu.edu/academics/faculty/directory/christina-dan-wang).
+I am a first-year Ph.D student at [UVA School of Data Science](https://datascience.virginia.edu/), and I am currently a Research Assitant at the RISE Lab led by [Prof.Sheng Li](https://sheng-li.org/).
+Before I was a Master's Student at [Columbia University](https://www.gsas.columbia.edu/), where I was a Departmental Research Assistant with [Prof. Bruce Yang](https://www.linkedin.com/in/brucehy/) and [Prof. Christina Wang](https://shanghai.nyu.edu/academics/faculty/directory/christina-dan-wang).
 I obtained my bachelor’s degree in statistics and economics from the [University of North Carolina at Chapel Hill](https://www.unc.edu/), where I worked with [Prof. Yufeng Liu](https://yfliu.web.unc.edu/).

-<span style="color:red;">I am currently looking for - **PhD positions** in 2025 Fall(Spring), - **full-time RA positions**(starting in Spring 2025), and - **internships** in summer 2025.</span>

 Research Interest
 ====